Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 What is QUIC used for?

-Since the QUIC protocol offers low-latency communications, it’s often used by bandwidth-intensive apps and services.
-This type of protocol is ideal for streamers, downloaders, gamers, and anyone who uses VoIP in their daily lives.
+Since the QUIC protocol offers low-latency communications, bandwidth-intensive apps and services often use it.
+This type of protocol is ideal for streamers, downloaders, gamers, and anyone who uses VoIP daily.

 Here are some ways QUIC improves your online sessions: